 3 grinds fresh pepper (black or white)

-1 tablespoon sweet pickle juice (from the jar of pickles)
+1 tablespoon sweet pickle juice (from the jar)

-A handful of roughly chopped fresh dill (this is an important ingredient so don't leave it out)
+A handful of roughly chopped fresh dill (don’t leave this out—it’s important)

 Chop the onion, pickles, and peppers into ¼-inch cubes.
 Mince the shallot.
-Cut the small tomatoes in half or quarters.
+Cut the tomatoes in halves or quarters.
 Set aside.

-Beat the sour cream and mayonnaise together until creamy.
-Whisk in the vinegar and the pickle juice, then add the bouillon, salt to taste (remember the bouillon powder is salty), and the black or white pepper.
-Whisk again, and thin with a little milk, if necessary.
-Reserving some, pour over the pasta.
-Add the shallot, pickles, and green peppers.
+In a medium bowl, beat together the sour cream and mayonnaise until smooth.
+Whisk in the vinegar and pickle juice.
+Add the bouillon, pepper, and salt to taste (remember the bouillon is salty).
+Whisk again, thinning with a little milk if needed.
+Reserving some dressing, pour the rest over the pasta.
+Add the shallot, pickles, and peppers.
 Mix well.

 www.ceresandbacchus.com